lmdbjava/benchmarks/results/20160630/README.md

 ![img](5-intKey-rnd.png)

-Finally, with random access patterns we the same pattern as all our other
+Finally, with random access patterns we see the same pattern as all our other
 benchmarks: LMDB is the fastest for everything except reads.

 ## Conclusion
-For read-heavy workloads, LmdbJava offers the lowest latency solution available on Java today.
+For read-heavy workloads, LmdbJava offers the lowest latency open source embedded key-value store available on Java today.
 Its two main trade-offs are larger memory mapped files and slower writes.
 While LevelDB provides superior write performance, this outcome is heavily dependent on large batch sizes.